The Advanced Graduate Certificate in Finance admits students who have the talent and desire to succeed in a financial management career.

 The application process consists of the following:

-- Go to the Apply Yourself website and click on the "Create Account" button.
+- Go to the Slate website and click on the "Create Account" button.
 By creating an account, you will receive a unique ID so you can check your application status online.
 You will be given a choice of programs for which to apply.

 - Upload your personal statement (as described above) and resume.

 - Submit the nonrefundable $100 application fee via credit card.
-(Instructions are on the Apply Yourself website.)
+(Instructions are on the Slate website.)

 - Arrange to have an official, sealed copy of your transcript sent to the program coordinator (see address below).
 The transcript must show that you have earned a bachelor's degree with a cumulative GPA of at least 3.0 (if your GPA is lower than 3.0, please see the note on Conditional Admission, below).
 If you earned your bachelor's or master's from Stony Brook, SPD will access your transcript electronically.